 Normally you do not refer to code so formally as the three types stated above.
 Most of the time code is identified by keywords and the word statement.
 For example, your going to write an IF statement or a FOR...NEXT statement.
 The keywords used to identify lines of code color blue when typed in a procedure.

 When you type a statement in a procedure, VBA will generally handle the spacing.
 Just type the code and follow basic grammar rules like leaving a space between words.
 It helps to look at a lot code examples when first learning to type.
-You will learn to become a syntax reader meaning you will observe every character.
+You will learn to become a syntax reader meaning you will observe every character when looking at VBA code.

 One place you really want to focus your attention when typing is in between a set of quotes in a line of code.
 Quotes indicate a piece of text which could be a name of an Excel element you are tracking or something you want to compare in say logic.
 When typing the name of an element you are trying to command, the text is not case sensitive.
-If comparing text in logic, the text is case sensitive.
+If comparing text in logic, the text is case sensitive by default so if you compare "Text"="text" then that is False.
 Everything is space sensitive so if you type an extra space in the quotes, the code will error when run.

-The following code if typed in a module will auto space around the , > . and = signs.
-The cell names in the "" could be upper or lower case, it does not matter.
+The following code if typed in a module will auto space around the , > and = signs.
+The cell references in the "" could be upper or lower case, it does not matter.
 You want to type spaces between End and IF and Sub and the name.
-VBA and Excel commands are not case sensitive and will take care of their caps.
+VBA and Excel commands will take care of how they are capitalized.

 Sub ColorCell( )